12jasmine/E-commerce-SQL-Project/README.md

 🛒 E-Commerce SQL Project

-The project **SQL-based e-commerce** database designed to simulate real-world online shopping operations.
+The project **SQL-based e-commerce** database designed to simulate the real-world online shopping operations.
 It includes everything from table creation to complex queries and views.

 ---